michaelgrosner/tribeca/README.md

 Troubleshooting:

- * Create a temporary [swap file](https://stackoverflow.com/questions/17173972/how-do-you-add-swap-to-an-ec2-instance) (delete it after install) if the installation fails with error: `virtual memory exhausted: Cannot allocate memory`.
+ * Create a temporary [swap file](https://stackoverflow.com/questions/17173972/how-do-you-add-swap-to-an-ec2-instance) (after install you can swapoff) if the installation fails with error: `virtual memory exhausted: Cannot allocate memory`.

  Optional: